Getting that first article or review written on a music blog can feel like a daunting task.

 5. Show Off Your Results

-For each blog you are sending to, try to find a specific writer or editor to pitch.
-Find someone who is covering/writing about artists similar to you, a writer you admire, or someone who is writing the column on the site reserved for up and coming artists.
-Include different links & focus areas depending on who you are sending to.
+For each blog or podcast you are sending to, find a specific writer or editor to pitch.
+Find someone who is covering/writing about artists that are similar to you, a writer you admire, or someone who is writing the column on the site reserved for up and coming artists.

 Sending Your Pitch in an Email